 Your Sense of Humor Will Swell Ten Times as Much as It Was in the Past:

-Believe me darling, as soon as you are done driving a hard bargain to get the best price for your vegetables, you’ll get home to your local pishi (cook) who’l laugh over the price you paid for them, that’s why the humor level will start growing.
-You’ll also find your humor level rising rapidly when you want something that has target date to be done as fast as possible and you probably find yourself still waiting a few months later.
+Believe me darling, as soon as you are done driving a hard bargain to get the best price for your vegetables, you’ll get home to your local pishi (cook) who’ll laugh over the price you paid for them, that’s where the humour level will start growing.
+You’ll also find your humour level rising rapidly when you want something that has a target date to be done as fast as possible and you probably find yourself still waiting a few months later.

 It’s not Always a Sunny Paradise

-You might see yourself hiking around in full ski gear complete with gloves and hat especially if you live within Limuru, one of the coldest parts.
+One of the brutal truths about Kenya is you might see yourself hiking around in full ski gear complete with gloves and hat especially if you live in Limuru, one of the coldest parts.
 However, torrential rain only happens in the rainy season so don’t depress yourself over that.

 You Must Learn the Meaning of the Words Jua Kali

-Sadly there is no direct translation for this word in English; in the fewest possible words, it’s the general term used for describing work carried out on the side of the road by manual labor.
+Sadly there is no direct translation for this word in English; in the fewest possible words, it’s the general term used for describing work carried out on the side of the road by manual labour.
 You’ll understand this better if your car breaks down and you get stuck on the side of the road miles away from nowhere save maybe a tiny African village in the distance.
-Odds are there is someone there who will be able to fix your car, albeit temporarily.
+The brutal truth is that the odds are in your favour.
+There is someone there who will be able to fix your car, albeit temporarily.

 You will Realize how Necessary it is to Engage in Conservation